arjjjohnson/DH110-2021F/README.md

 # DH110-2021F
-UX Course - Rep 1
+Amanda Johnson, Psychologist & UX Researcher
 ## MAIN PAGE FOR AMANDA JOHNSON
 This repository is for 110: UX+UI design course.